Azure/Azure-Proactive-Resiliency-Library/docs/content/services/monitoring/log-analytics/_index.md

 #### Recommendation/Guidance

-Link your Log Analytics workspace to an availability zone enabled dedicated cluster to increase the resilience of Azure Monitor features that rely on your Log Analytics workspace and protect your Log Analytics data against the unlikely event of a datacenter failure.
+Link your Log Analytics workspace to an availability zone enabled dedicated cluster to increase the resilience of Azure Monitor features that rely on your Log Analytics workspace and to protect your Log Analytics data against the unlikely event of a datacenter failure.

 ##### Resources